Skip to main content

 Central Texas homeowners, you're not alone.
 Every year, 3-5 major hail events sweep through Austin, Round Rock, Georgetown, and surrounding areas.
 The problem?
 Most homeowners don't realize their roof has hail damage until it's too late.

-As HAAG-certified roofing inspectors, we've inspected thousands of roofs after Central Texas hail storms.
-Here's what we know: 73% of homeowners don't know they have hail damage until someone tells them.
+As HAAG-certified roofing inspectors, we've inspected a lot of roofs after Central Texas hail storms.
+Here's the pattern we see: most homeowners don't know they have hail damage until the inspection report lands in their hands.
+Hidden damage is the norm, not the exception.

 How to Spot Hail Damage (The Hidden Signs)